First, let’s recap what we’ve already done during the first four months of 2011…

 Repeat with the last 4 squares on the opposite corner, remember the sewing line goes from bottom left to the top right.
 Chain piece, trim and press…

 You now have 8 fun rectangle units!
 Pair a medium and a dark as I have done below – a “v'” forms.
-Tips & Tricks May

 Place the dark unit right sides together on top of the medium unit.
 Repeat with the other pairs and chain piece.
 Press the seams open.